mercedes-benz/acentrik/sdk/PUBLISH.md

 <br />

-## 4. PublisherA publish metadata and service attributes on-chain.
+## 4. Publish metadata and service attributes on-chain

 In the same python console: